hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/159__Praveen_R._Bhat.md

 Namaste Chandramouliji,

-​On Sun, Aug 13, 2017 at 1:54 PM, H S Chandramouli <hschandramouli at gmail.com
+On Sun, Aug 13, 2017 at 1:54 PM, H S Chandramouli <hschandramouli at gmail.com
 > wrote:

 >